 Raza Ahmad Rumi is a writer, journalist and international development practitioner from Pakistan.
 He teaches at Cornell Institute for Public Affairs and is a scholar in residence at Ithaca College, New York.
 Raza has also been visiting global faculty member at Gallatin, NYU.
-Currently, he is editor Daily Times, Pakistan.
+Currently, he is editor of the Daily Times, Pakistan.
 He is a fellow at Berkley Center for Religion, Peace & World Affairs, and earlier was a fellow at the National Endowment for Democracy.
 He is a regular columnist with South Asian newspapers.
 His writings have been published in Aeon Magazine, Foreign Policy, New York Times, and Huffington Post among others.
 He has also worked as a broadcast journalist in Pakistan where he hosted current affairs shows on Capital TV and Express News.
-Prior to his career in journalism, Raza worked for Asian Development Bank, Government of Pakistan and as a policy adviser to a host of international aid agencies.
+Prior to his career in journalism, Raza worked for Asian Development Bank, the Government of Pakistan and as a policy adviser to a host of international aid agencies.
 His writings are archived on www.razarumi.com.
-He is the author of ‘Delhi By Heart’ a travel memoir on India’s capital and ‘The Fractious Path: Democratic Transition in Pakistan’, (published by Harper Collins).
+He is the author of Delhi By Heart a travel memoir on India’s capital and The Fractious Path: Democratic Transition in Pakistan, (published by Harper Collins).
 His most recent book of essays Identity, Faith & Conflict was published by Ithaca City of Asylum in September 2016.